lopuhin/scrapy-pyppeteer/README.rst

 ---------------------

-- You need to explicitly close the browser tab once you don't need it (e.g. at the end of the parse method)
+- You need to explicitly close the browser tab once you don't need it (e.g. at the end of the parse method).
 - Items yielded from a single parse method are kept in memory while the parse method is running, as well as all local variables (the former is less obvious).
 Yielding a large number of big items from one